An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-\section{Models with a fixed number \texorpdfstring{$p$}{p} of Buckets}
+In this section, we extend the weak-order aggregation framework by incorporating additional constraints on the structure and composition of the consensus ranking.
+These constraints allow the decision maker to prescribe the number or size of buckets, focus on the top-ranked items, or enforce group-based fairness requirements.
+Although the models are stated for a general aggregation objective \(f(\Pi,\bm{x})\), they can be directly particularized to the OBOP using the objective function and linearization introduced in Section~\ref{sec:ILP_OBOP}.

-In this section, we extend the ranking problem to the case where the number of buckets is fixed in advance to a number $p$, $1\leq p \leq n$.
-Hereafter, we refer to this problem as the $p$-bucket problem.
-A similar idea was examined by \cite{d2019median}, who proposed a heuristic median ranking constrained to a given number of buckets.
-Here, we instead develop exact formulations within a general optimization framework capable of handling diverse rank aggregation criteria.
+\subsection{Models with a fixed number \texorpdfstring{$p$}{p} of buckets}

-This setting arises naturally in classification and rating systems where items are grouped into a limited number of categories.
-For example, movie platforms such as IMDb or Rotten Tomatoes rate films using one to five stars, each star level representing a bucket of tied items.
-Likewise, university rankings often divide institutions into a few tiers (e.g., top, high, medium, low), forming a weak order with a fixed number of buckets.
+In this section, we extend the weak-order framework to the case where the consensus ranking is required to contain exactly \(p\) nonempty buckets, with \(1\le p\le n\).
+We refer to this setting as the \(p\)-bucket problem.
+A related heuristic median-ranking problem with a fixed number of buckets was considered in \cite{d2019median}; here, we develop exact formulations within a general optimization framework.

-We introduce two alternative formulations: one based on item–bucket assignment variables and another using representative items.
-We also discuss extensions that impose fixed bucket capacities or specify the size of each bucket according to its rank position.
-The objective function is left general, allowing the framework to accommodate different aggregation or consensus measures.
+This setting arises naturally in classification and rating systems where items are grouped into a limited number of ordered categories, such as tiered university rankings, rating scales, or award levels.
+We present two alternative formulations: one based on item--bucket assignment variables and another based on representative items.
+The objective function is left general as \(f(\Pi,\bm{x})\), so both formulations can be particularized to different aggregation problems.